 - Better Ad Engagement: Thanks to their large size, interactiveness, and animated content, interstitial ads are ideal for creating an engaging ad experience for users.

 - High Demand: Interstitial ads are one of the most popular ad formats in the programmatic advertising industry, with demand from all major DSPs like Xandr and Google Display & Video 360 and ad platforms like Google Ads and AdMob.

 What is the best frequency capping for interstitial ads?

-- Don’t overcrowd your website with too many ads; it can affect your traffic and increase bounce rate.
+- Don’t overcrowd your website with too many ads–it can lead to a negative user experience, which in turn will affect your traffic and increase bounce rate.

 - Avoid working with multiple Google accounts because there is a possibility that interstitials will be displayed more than allowed.